Seagate/cortx-experiments/S3/parallel-auth/README.md

   change, these two will reduce first auth call to the same time as the 2nd call (130 -> 11).
 * "Combined auth call" -- two auth calls are combined into single call.
-  Pre-requisite is loading bucket metadata (2 KVS calls).
+  Pre-requisite is loading bucket metadata (2 KVS calls) and object metadata (1 KVS call).

 There is also 4th change in plan this PI:

-* Using in-memory cache for bucket metadata, so 2 KVS calls at the beginning of the timeline will only be needed to initialize and refresh the cache.
+* Using in-memory cache for bucket metadata, so 2 KVS calls at the beginning of the timeline will only be needed once in N seconds -- to initialize and refresh the cache.

 Resulting timeline:

 ![Timeline New](timeline-with-new-code.png)

-With this new timeline we still have the opportunity to run things in parallel -- steps 3 and 4 (auth call and loading object metadata, and loading data if metadata load completes faster than auth).
-But this will now bring only minor
-improvement: 11ms out of total time of hundreds of milliseconds.
+With this new timeline we still have the opportunity to run things in parallel -- steps 4 and 5 (combined auth call and loading object data).
+But this will now bring only minor improvement: 11ms out of total time of hundreds of milliseconds.

-NOTE: time length of steps 4 and 5 are only approximations, and we need more test data to get their current values with latest code.
+NOTE: time length of steps on  this timeline are only approximations, and we need more test data to get their current values with latest code.
 This is currently in progress in this PI.